upenn/gradescope-canvas-crawler/README.md

 * `canvas` / `course_ids`: a list of specific Canvas course IDs to crawl, rather than all that are currently active.
 Each should be on a separate line indented with a leading dash
 * `gradescope` / `semesters`: a list of the Gradescope "years" / semesters to crawl

+Depending on whether you use Gradescope, Canvas, or both for your course, you can also enable or disable Gradescope or Canvas crawling (`enabled` key in each section of the YAML file) or display (`show` key in each section).

 Then set up and run the environment:

 ```bash